Comparative Study: NVIDIA And Industry Competitors In Semiconductors & Semiconductor Equipment Industry - NVIDIA (NASDAQ:NVDA)

 -

-The Price to Earnings ratio of 57.02 is 0.7x lower than the industry average, indicating potential undervaluation for the stock.
+At 57.38, the stock's Price to Earnings ratio is 0.8x less than the industry average, suggesting favorable growth potential.

 -